saraebbers/NC-Vineyards-API/GETTING_STARTED.md

 * `npm install`
 * `npm start`

+Your terminal should now have the message:

+If the above matches your terminal your server is now running on `http://localhost:3001`

 If you need to exit the server at any time you can use the following command:
 * `control + c`